Night Sky for October 2024: Visible Planets, Bright Stars, and an Annular Eclipse!

 October 31: Happy Halloween!

 It’s spooky out there… so be on the lookout for witches and goblins; oh my!
-This Halloween, the Moon will be 90% illuminated, very near full!
+This Halloween, the Moon will be a waning crescent, approximately 1% illuminated (just a sliver of a Moon!).
 Find out how rare a Full Moon on Halloween is

 In addition to the trick-o-treaters, the Pleiades will also be on display… learn all about the seven sisters of Halloween.